FalsoMoralista/Notebooks/README.md

 # Notebooks
-Unorganized collection of notebooks used in the research projects in which I worked.
+Disorganized collection of notebooks used in the research projects in which I worked.